synnimeng/scTEfinder/data/README.md

     ├── 737K-august-2016.txt
     └── whitelist.md
 ```
-Note: you can install softwares at other path, you just need update the config of "tool.tsv" to regist bcsubset / scTE
+Note: you can install softwares at other path, you just need update the config of "configs/tools.tsv" to regist bcsubset / scTE